flaviut/nim-by-example/content/content/oop_macro.md

 let r = newRabbit("Fluffy", 3)
 echo r.vocalize()
 ```
-It works because the most external macro `class` accepts `untyped` arguments, meaning that the ast of `body` is passed to the macro, before any semantic check is done.
+It works because the most external macro `class` accepts `untyped` arguments, meaning that the ast of `body` is passed to it, before any semantic check is done.
 The evaluation of the `init` macro is done afterwards.

 ``` console
 $ nim c -r oopmacro2.nim